 I co-founded SPP with the North Area Community Development Corporation (NACDC) in 2012.
 I can honestly say it's the most rewarding yet challenging effort of my long career.
-We’ve come this far thanks to the dedication of a few dedicated volunteers, board members, limited nonprofit and corporate funding and generous people who’ve donated or helped us raise money to keep chugging along.
-But (groan) I’m almost 60 and can no longer wear all the hats of fund-raiser, urban farmer, marketer, educator, driver, delivery man, etc., etc., like I did just a few short years ago.
+We’ve come this far thanks to a few dedicated volunteers, board members, limited nonprofit and corporate funding and generous people who’ve donated or helped us raise money to keep chugging along.
+But I’m almost 60 (groan) and can no longer wear all the hats of fund-raiser, urban farmer, marketer, educator, driver, delivery man, etc., etc., like I did just a few years ago.

 I’m a writer and I’m more than comfortable promoting and articulating SPP’s mission.
 I get all animated when speaking about the vision of blocks and blocks of low-income urban farmers who own vacant lots, youth and adults who grow, package and distribute produce and developing our very own line of food products.
 I try to paint an electric picture of a sustainable, food-based North St. Louis economic engine that supplies fresh food to schools, public institutions, restaurants, grocers and consumers locally and even nationally.

 After five years, I’m in no way ready to give up on the Sweet Potato Project.
 I am however, ready to reconcile that I have limitations and need to rectify the situation.
-There are people out there-some I know and many, many I don’t-who share my passion and possess the skills and qualifications I lack.
+There are people out there-some I know and many, many I don’t-who share my passion and possess the skills and qualifications we need.
 You know who you are.
 If you’ve been feeling me but have been hesitant to reach out, now is the time.
 I’ve got about six months to turn this puppy around.

 If you’re willing to bring your talents to our table, what follows are the specific areas of development where your gifts will be put to good use:

 I am the primary fund-raiser for our project.
 With the help of one of our board members, we do it but I don’t consider us really good at it.
-There’s an art to writing grants, getting corporate sponsorships, planning fundraisers and closing the deal.
-I need more than well-intentioned people; I need folks who’ve done it before; who have professional marketing and promotional skills, who confidently know how to navigate gatekeepers, reach decision-makers and raise the necessary funds to help a promising, grassroots nonprofit soar.
+There’s an art to writing grants, getting corporate sponsorship, planning fundraisers and closing the deal.
+I need more than well-intentioned people; I need folks who’ve done it before; who have professional marketing and promotional skills, who confidently know how to navigate gatekeepers, reach decision-makers, raise awareness and the necessary funds to help a promising, grassroots nonprofit soar.